FIVE THINGS TO REMEMBER

 Some Canadian perspective:

-• Canadian dairy farming, on the other hand, accounts for only around 1% of our country’s total GHG emissions.9 Milk has one of the lowest carbon footprints per litre of milk produced in the world.10 Canadian milk found in retail stores of major cities across the country typically comes from farms within 200 km, resulting in minimal environmental impact from transportation.
+- Canadian dairy cows, on the other hand, account for around 1% of our country’s total GHG emissions.9 Milk has one of the lowest carbon footprints per litre of milk produced in the world.10 Canadian milk found in retail stores of major cities across the country typically comes from farms within 200 km, resulting in minimal environmental impact from transportation.

 Recent evidence reveals that food mile emissions account for 19% of total world food-system emissions and are 3.5-7.5 times higher than previously estimated.12 A better understanding of the impacts of food miles is needed to inform environmental policy as “analysis of food miles highlights a part of any nation’s carbon footprint that is generally not taken into account in current formal GHG accounting frameworks.”11